Differences in Content Planning—and How to Integrate Them

 Microsoft 365 is ideal for operational collaboration, file storage, coordination, and general project management.

-Working together: Scompler structures and manages all communication processes, while M365, as a collaboration platform, complements operational collaboration.
+Complementary solution: Scompler structures and manages all communication processes and eliminates unstructured Excel lists, while Microsoft 365, as a collaboration platform, complements operational collaboration in corporate communications, marketing, and PR.

 In Microsoft Teams, communications departments can access Scompler directly and link it to their notifications.

-Scompler vs. Microsoft 365: Here's what you can achieve with integration with Microsoft Teams
+Scompler vs. Microsoft 365: What the integration with Microsoft Teams can do

 Scompler integrates seamlessly with Microsoft Teams.
 The Scompler app integrates Scompler directly into Teams as a tab.
 This allows users to access Scompler’s key features—such as the editorial calendar, topic boards, or individual projects—directly within their familiar Teams environment.